 Here are five off-season hunting projects that could use a little attention.
-Like, today.

-Deer season is over and most deer hunters are already thinking about next year.
-However, before we push the envelope too fast there are several off-season hunting projects to complete.
+Deer season is over, and most deer hunters are already thinking about next year.
+However, before we push the envelope too fast, there are several off-season hunting projects to complete.

-Deer hunting truly is a year round effort, and when the season starts we oftentimes find ourselves scrambling to trim shooting lanes, prep new stand locations, and sight-in our rifles or tune our bows.
+Deer hunting truly is a year-round effort, and when the season starts, we oftentimes find ourselves scrambling to trim shooting lanes, prep new stand locations, and sight in our rifles or tune our bows.

-I believe (and you should too) that ample preparation during the off season separates the good hunters from the great ones.
+Ample preparation during the off season separates the good hunters from the great ones.

 Don't know where to start?
 Here are five projects to to stay ahead of the game.